 Explore Iceland’s Changing Landscapes and Diverse Environments

-Spend ten magical days developing geographic inquiry skills in Iceland.
+Spend nine magical days developing geographic inquiry skills in Iceland.

 WHO CAN ATTEND: Up to twenty-five (25) U.S. K-12 educators or higher education faculty who teach any of the social studies, earth or environmental sciences, or any subject where the applicant can make an explicit connection to the National Geography Standards within his/her course curriculum.

 DELIVERABLES: Participant CEU credits are available.
 Participants will be expected to produce classroom resource materials and lessons for dissemination through national, state and/or local outlets including the NCGE Annual Conference and The Geography Teacher journal.
 Participants are strongly encouraged to coordinate statewide dissemination activities with State Alliances for Geographic Education.
 Materials produced in this institute will be submitted to the GeoCamp Iceland database for use by teachers and students from all over the world.
 NCGE will confer certificates of completion for participants to apply toward professional recertification credits consistent with policies in their respective school districts.

 COST: The summer 2022 program cost is $3,100 per person and does not including airfare.
 Fee includes lodging, meals, tour fees, ground transportation, course materials, and honoraria for expert guides and presentations.
 Participants will want to budget extra for incidentals and souvenirs.